-Members of the regular, full-time faculty may be eligible for promotion and/or tenure.
+Members of the regular, full-time Tenure Track and Tenured faculty may be eligible for promotion and/or tenure.
 A strong faculty possesses a diversity of skills, academic preparation, and experience.
-In general, however, when making judgments about initial appointments, promotion recommendations, and tenure, members of the teaching faculty, chairs, and administrators should consider achievements in the following basic areas: 1) teaching/professional performance, 2) scholarship and professional activity, 3) practice (for clinical faculty), and 4) service.
+In general, however, when making recommendations about initial appointments, promotion, and tenure, members of the promotion-eligible faculty, chairs, and administrators should consider achievements in the following basic areas: 1) teaching (professional performance for library faculty), 2) scholarship and professional activity, and 3) service.